 Did you know that email marketing has a RoI of $38 against every $1?
-This means you should focus on getting more email subscribers from your website.
-People have built million-dollar business by using their email list.
-You can achieve the same results with a sizeable email list.
+This means you should focus on getting more subscribers added to your mailing list from your website.
+People have built million-dollar business by using their mailing list.
+You can achieve the same results with a sizeable subscriber list.
 That's why you need to put much much effort into boosting your WordPress email subscription rate.

 Using a lead magnet is a classic and practical way to boost your WordPress email subscription rate.
 In this method, you offer something valuable to your readers in exchange for their email address.
-You'll notice that lead magnets are always one of the primary methods of increasing an email list.
+You'll notice that lead magnets are always one of the primary methods of increasing a mailing list.

 Lead magnets are used to collect the highest number of leads for your offer.
 In most online businesses, this is the first step of customer value optimization.